Predoc, Astronomy PhD Candidate, and admirer of stars.

-One of my current research projects is working with Dwarf Carbon Stars from the Sloan Digital Sky Survey.
-Carbon stars have atmospheres that are enhanced with carbon (C/O > 1), giving them distinctive spectral features.
-These main sequence carbon dwarfs (dC) are unique since they can not have produced their own carbon yet!
-One theory is that these dwarf carbon stars are the product of mass transfer from a higher mass companion, which I am currently using SDSS spectra to investigate.
+One of my current research projects is working with dwarf Carbon stars from the TDSS.
+Carbon stars have atmospheres that are enhanced with carbon (with C/O > 1), giving them distinctive spectral features.
+Dwarf Carbon (dC) stars are main sequence stars that are unique since they could not have produced their own carbon!
+One theory is that these dwarf Carbon stars are the product of mass transfer from a higher mass companion.
+Using repeat epochs of SDSS spectra, I modeled the dC population and found them to be consistent with a 100% binary fraction.
 More information can be found in my Research section.

-If you have any interest in my research, or questions, feel free to contact me at one of the email addresses below!
+If you have any interest in my research or questions, feel free to contact me at one of the email addresses below!
 I am always looking to share my interests with people and to help spread astronomy to everyone!

-One of my recent research projects is working with Dwarf Carbon (dC) stars.
+One of my recent research projects is working with dwarf Carbon (dC) stars.
 Carbon stars have atmospheres that are saturated with carbon, giving them distinctive spectral features.
-It was thought that all carbon stars are post-main sequence stars that had their atmospheres polluted by dredge ups, bringing carbon to the surface.
-This made the discovery of a dwarf carbon star (dC) a surprise.
-One theory is that these dwarf carbon stars are the product of mass transfer from a higher mass companion.
+It was thought that all Carbon stars are post-main sequence stars that had their atmospheres polluted by dredge ups, bringing carbon to the surface.
+This made the discovery of a dwarf Carbon star (dC) a surprise.
+One theory is that these dwarf Carbon stars are the product of mass transfer from a higher mass companion.

 I used repeat epochs of spectroscopy from SDSS to measure the radial velocity shift (∆RV) between epochs of repeat spectra for a sample of 240 dC stars.
-By comparing the ∆RV distribution of dC stars to a well chosen sample of control stars, I used a combination of deconvolution and MCMC methods to show that the dCs have larger ∆RVs than the control sample (which corresponds to tighter orbits) and fit a binary separation distribution to show how close those orbit are.
+By comparing the ∆RV distribution of dC stars to a well chosen sample of control stars, I used a combination of deconvolution and MCMC methods to show that the dCs have larger ∆RVs than the control sample (which corresponds to tighter orbits) and fit a binary separation distribution to show how close those orbits are.

 The top left figure shows an example of what a dC spectrum looks like in the range or 5000Å to 6000Å.
 Two of the prominent C2 bands are visible and marked.
 The top panel of the figure shows both epochs overplotted while the bottom panel shows the same epochs, but the later MJD epoch has been shifted by the measured ∆RV value.